A topological gap theorem for the $\pi_2$-systole of positive scalar curvature 3-manifolds: Proof of the main theorems

 \ \ \ \ We first prove Theorem \ref{thm-intro:sys_pi2}.
 Since the statement is vacuous when the scalar curvature of $M$ is non-positive somewhere, we may assume that $M$ has positive scalar curvature.
-It is known that closed manifolds with positive scalar curvature are diffeomorphic to connected sums of spherical space forms and $S^2\times S^1$, see \cite[Theorem 1.29]{Lee_rel}.
+It is known that closed 3-manifolds with positive scalar curvature are diffeomorphic to connected sums of spherical space forms and $S^2\times S^1$, see \cite[Theorem 1.29]{Lee_rel}.
 Thus we write

-Based on this classification, there are three possible cases of the growth of $\pi_1(M)$: \begin{enumerate}[label=(\theenumi),topsep=2pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item $M$ is a spherical space form, for which $\pi_1(M)$ is finite. \item $M$ is either $S^2\times S^1$ or $\RP^3\#\RP^3$, for which $\pi_1(M)$ is virtually cyclic. \item All the remaining cases, where $\pi_1(M)$ has exponential growth. \end{enumerate} Therefore, the topological condition in Theorem \ref{thm-intro:sys_pi2} is equivalent to case (3).
+Based on this classification, there are three possible cases of the growth of $\pi_1(M)$: \begin{enumerate}[label=(\theenumi),topsep=2pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item $M$ is a spherical space form, for which $\pi_1(M)$ is finite. \item $M$ is either $S^2\times S^1$ or $\RP^3\#\RP^3$, for which $\pi_1(M)$ is virtually cyclic. \item All the remaining cases, where $\pi_1(M)$ has exponential growth. \end{enumerate} Therefore, the topological condition in Theorem \ref{thm-intro:sys_pi2} implies case (3).

 \begin{proof}[Proof of Theorem \ref{thm-intro:sys_pi2}] {\ }